oatpp/example-api-client/README.md

 #### Using CMake

+**Requires**

-*Requires* Curl installed.
+- Curl installed.
 You may refer to this sh script - how to install curl - [install-curl.sh](https://github.com/oatpp/oatpp-curl/blob/master/utility/install-deps/install-curl.sh).
 Or try something like ```$ apk add curl-dev```

+- `oatpp` and `oatpp-curl` modules installed.
+You may run `utility/install-oatpp-modules.sh` script to install required oatpp modules.

 ```
 $ mkdir build && cd build
 $ cmake ..
-$ make run        ## Download, build, and install all dependencies.
-Run project
+$ make
+$ ./example-api-client-exe  # - run application.

 ```